 One will be a Q&A session related to any class items that we weren’t able to cover to your understanding.
 The other will be a 1:1 coaching session related to your ongoing agile leadership journey.
 Both are “optional” and not directly related to certification.

 The CAL is focused towards anyone in an organization in a management or leadership role.
 Line managers and up will gain value from the class.
 As would senior ScrumMasters and agile coaches.
 In addition, senior product managers or product owners would also gain value.

 The sweet spot for the class is a company’s entire cross-functional leadership team engaged in an agile transformation.
 The broader the representation, the better.

 Regular pricing is $2,500 per attendee.

 For private classes, there are organizational / team level discounts available.
-Minimal class size is 8 for private classes; preferred size is 12-15 attendees.
+Minimal class size is 12 for private classes; while our preferred class size is 12-24 attendees.
 Reach out to us to discuss your group needs and discount levels.
 We feel there is tremendous advantage to sending your entire leadership team to the CAL and will do whatever we can to make the costs approachable.

 For public classes, there are also group discounts (for 3-5 individuals from a company) available.
 We usually offer an Early Bird discount for public classes as well.

 Bob Galen has held senior leadership roles within software development organizations since the early 1990’s.
 Always a student of leadership, he’s been on the forefront as management and leadership techniques have moved towards “the team”.
 An early adopter of agile methods, Bob has had in-the-trenches experience in building three successful agile technical organizations that have served as models of “agile done right”.